Cedar Creek Ecosystem Science Reserve Fall Technician Positions

-The research internships are in plant community ecology.
-Most research positions run from June through August, but some interns are needed as early as March and some are needed through December.
-Your educational institution may be able to approve this internship, with an appropriate independent project, for any field biology requirement of your major.
+The Cedar Creek Ecosystem Science Reserve of the University of Minnesota has opportunities for fall field technician positions.
+These positions are in plant community ecology.
+These research positions will run through October and could run as late as the end of November.
+Pay is $10/hour.
 Typical work days are eight hours Monday through Friday, however some projects require weekend and evening work.
-If you are an undergraduate or a newly graduated student with a background or interest in biology, ecology, environmental science, botany, environmental education, or related field we encourage you to apply.
-Below is a brief description of the type of positions available.
+On-site dormitory housing is available to rent.
+If you are a newly graduated student with a background or interest in biology, ecology, environmental science, botany, environmental education, or related field we encourage you to apply.
+Below is a brief description of the type of position available.

-Each spring Cedar Creek Ecosystem Science Reserve conducts a series of prescribed burns within its boundaries as part of its long-term research program and its land management program.
+Throughout the fall we maintain and sample these experiments.
+In the fall CCESR conducts a series of prescribed burns within its boundaries as part of its long-term research program and its land management program.
 Controlled burns are managed by Cedar Creek staff under the supervision of trained personnel with many years of collective prescribed burning experience.
-We manage about 900 acres of oak savanna, prairies, and research units with our burn program.
+We manage approximately 900 acres of oak savanna, prairies, and research units with our burn program.
 We are currently looking for individuals to help us with our prescribed burns.

 - Start here